Ratakor/quand/README.md

 ```
 # Don't forget the 0 behind month or day
 2023 04 28, 07:30 -> 09:30 English
-2023 03 12, Dentist
+2023 03 12 Dentist

-# use a start for events that happen once a year
+# use a star for events that happen once a year
-* 08 10, Mum's anniversary
+* 08 10 Mum's anniversary
-* 07 14, Bastille Day
+* 07 14 Bastille Day

+# use 3 stars to always show an event
+* * * Good Morning :)
 ```

 ## Configuration